konvajs/site/source/docs/performance/Layer_Management.md

-#HTML5 Canvas Layer Management with Konva
+title: Layer Management Tip
+---

 When creating Konva applications, the most important thing to consider, in regards to performance, is layer management.
 One of the things that makes